oristarium/microservice-livechat/README.md

 - Maintain separate chat handlers for each unique channel
 - Share chat handlers between clients watching the same channel
 - Clean up chat handlers only when no clients are watching
-- Track statistics per channel (either in memory or Redis)

 Note: While technically possible to subscribe to multiple chats in one connection, the current test interface (`/test`) is designed to handle one subscription per tab for better user experience and resource management.